theoutfield/sc_sncn_motorcontrol/examples/app_demo_torque_control/doc/index.rst

     Enables/Disables the electric brake.

 - "bvn" and then value "x"
-    Sets the nominal (rated) voltage of dc bus to the value "x".
+    bvn stands for "brake_voltage_nominal".
+This command sets the nominal (rated) voltage of dc bus to the value "x".
 The value "x" should be entered in Volts (for example, writing "bvn20" will set the rated value of dc bus voltage to 20 Volts.)

 - "bvp" and then value "x"
-    Sets the pulling voltage of brake to the value "x".
+    bvp stands for "brake_voltage_pull".
+This command sets the pulling voltage of brake to the value "x".
 The value "x" should be entered in milli-Volts. (for example, writing "bvp12000" will set the pulling voltage for the brake to 12 Volts.)

 - "bvh" and then value "x"
-    Sets the holding voltage of brake to the value "x".
+    bvh stands for "brake_voltage_hold".
+This command sets the holding voltage of brake to the value "x".
 The value "x" should be entered in milli-Volts. (for example, writing "bvp12000" will set the rated value of dc bus voltage to 12 Volts.)

 - "bt" and then value "x"
-    Sets the pulling time of brake to the value "x".
+    bt stands for "brake_pulling_time".
+This command sets the pulling time of brake to the value "x".
 The value "x" should be entered in milli-seconds. (for example, writing "bt2000" will lead to 2 seconds of pulling time for electric brake.)

 - "s"
     This command activates the "safe_torque_off" mode.
 In this mode, all inverter switches will be in open state, and motor terminals will be in floating state.